 Now you have a little insight into the technology and equipment that we use to help Tori feel as great as we can ❤️

-One thought on “Tori’s Medical Equipment
+One response to “Tori’s Medical Equipment ”

 1. I follow Tori’s story, and admire your courage.